LIDO TOY SOLDIERS, FIGURES AND ITEMS FOR SALE

 5.00 Military horse; NONE.

-These were made and sold by Lido who also wholesaled them to T.Cohn (Superior)who sold them in playsets.
-One T.Cohn playset in colored hard plastic they were found in was the popular Captain Video playset.
-They date from the early 1950s.
-Older ones are hard plastic.
+These first series GIs were made and sold by Lido.
+They also wholesaled them to T.Cohn (Superior) who sold them in their (Captain Video) Space Port playsets.
+The figures wholesaled to T.Cohn were made in metallic colors and were unpainted.
+These date from 1951, and the older ones are hard plastic.
 Many colors were used as can be seen above.
 Hard plastic figures may have factory paint

 4.00 EACH NON ARMY GREEN COLORS, 3.00 HARD PLASTIC PAINTED ARMY GREENS, 2.00 EACH UNPAINTED HARD OR SOFT PLASTIC ARMY GREENS